grpc/proposal/A72-open-telemetry-tracing.md

 string/binary encoding between the propagator and the getter/setter.
 We use this strategy to balance between API simplicity and performance efficiency.
 The two APIs C++ will support for the context propagation are:
-* If `grpcTraceBinPropagator` is configured, take a slower path in the pseudocode described above.
+* If `GrpcTraceBinPropagator` is configured, take a slower path in the pseudocode described above.
 * If explicitly configured, gRPC will directly use `Metadata.get()` and `Metadata.put()` APIs on the `grpc-trace-bin` header.
 No TextMapPropagator API and TextMapSetter/Getter will be involved.
 This is a faster path and mitigates performance concerns due to base64 encoding.

-TODO: add pseudocode here in C++ for `grpcTraceBinPropagator`,`GrpcCommonSetter` and `GrpcCommonSetter`.
+TODO: add pseudocode here in C++ for `GrpcTraceBinPropagator`,`GrpcCommonSetter` and `GrpcCommonSetter`.

 The `GrpcCommonSetter.set()` and `GrpcCommonGetter.get()` method in C++ should handle both binary (`-bin`) header
-(e.g. `grpc-trace-bin`) and ASCII header from other TextMap propagators that users configure into gRPC OpenTelemetry, e.g. w3c.
+(e.g. `grpc-trace-bin`) and ASCII header from other TextMap propagators that users configure into gRPC OpenTelemetry, e.g. W3C.

 ### gRPC OpenTelemetry Tracing API
 This section talks about enabling and configuring OpenTelemetry tracing.